vegaprotocol/documentation/docs/releases/overview.md

 ### Pre-release versions 0.71.3, and 0.71.4 combined | 2023-05-05
 This version was released to the Vega testnet on 05 May, 2023.

-This combined release contains fixes for two bugs found in data node during the final community incentive run on the alpha mainnet release candidate software version.
+This combined release contains fixes for two bugs found in data node during the final community incentive run on the alpha mainnet release candidate.

 A bug was identified in the way expired orders were handled by the protocol.
 Orders were being inserted into the databases with different sequence numbers; this resulted in the logic to expire orders being unable to get deterministic data across the network.
 This issue was resolved by querying the data by `id` to ensure the correct sequencing on all nodes in the network.
 See the full details of this bug fix in issue [8251 ↗](https://github.com/vegaprotocol/vega/issues/8251)